labbcb/hpexome/README.md

 `DESTINATION` Sets the directory in which the outputs will be saved.
 If not set, the outputs will be saved in the directory in which the process is running.

-The following command line takes a list of ready-analysis BAM files stored in `alignment_files` directory and reference genomes files (version b37).
-Then it breaks input data into smaller parts (`--scatter_count 16`) and submits to SGE batch system (`--job_runner PbsEngine`).
-All samples will be merged into a single VCF files (`--unified_vcf`) and output files will be written in `result_files` directory.

 ## Reproducible example

 In this example we will download and process a [whole-exome sequence sample](https://www.internationalgenome.org/data-portal/sample/HG00114) from the 1000 Genomes Project and required reference files, as well as required software.